rationalai/dune_analytics/README.md

 This repository consists of frequently asked and discussed issues within the official [Dune Analytics discord channel](https://discord.gg/ErrzwBz).

-We love dune so much that
+We love dune so much that:

 * we have classified the conversations of the incredible dune community to help get started for any newcomers
 * this repository can serve to record pearls of wisdom shared among the community for easy access